Maksim Saburov: Early life and career

 Saburov was born in 1900 in the town of Druzhkivka in the Yekaterinoslav Governorate of the Russian Empire (present-day Ukraine) in a working-class family of Russian ethnicity.
 He joined the Communist Party in 1920, serving in a detachment with the aim of suppressing resistance to the Communist regime.
 He attended the Sverdlov Communist University between 1923 and 1926, then studied to become an engineer at the Bauman Moscow State Technical University in Moscow.

-Between 1921 and 1926, Saburov was Secretary of the Bachmut Komsomol Committee, and then that of the Kostiantynivka raion.
+Between 1921 and 1926, Saburov was Secretary of the Bakhmut Komsomol Committee, and then that of the Kostiantynivka raion.
 Between 1926 and 1928, Saburov was a propagandist working in the Donets region.
 After five years of studying at the Bauman Institute, Saburov became head of the technological bureau of a factory in Moscow in 1933.
-Subsequently he was head of the instrumental division of the Stalin Novokramatorsk Machine Plant until 1937.
+Subsequently, he was head of the instrumental division of the Stalin Novokramatorsk Machine Plant until 1937.

 Saburov advanced rapidly during the Great Purge, becoming a minister in the Narkomat for Heavy Machines in 1937, and then Gosplan Secretary for Machinery in 1938.

 Party career

 In 1940, Saburov became First Deputy Chairman of Gosplan, the committee responsible for planning the Soviet economy, giving him wide-ranging powers over the Soviet economic apparatus, marking the beginning of the most notable period of his career in the Party.
-In 1947, Saburov became a member of the Supreme Soviet of the USSR and in 1952 he became a member of the Central Committee of the CPSU.
+In 1947, Saburov became a member of the Supreme Soviet of the Soviet Union and in 1952 he became a member of the Central Committee of the CPSU.
 He served in the Presidium of this body until 1957, and he left the Committee in 1961.